 A survey of mathematics course.
 Topics include numeration and operations, algebra, geometry, measurement, probability, and statistics.
-Prerequisites: Two years of high school algebra or passage of the algebra placement test (minimum grade of 75%) or passage of MA 120.
+Prerequisites: One year of high school algebra and one year of high school geometry or pass MA 120.
 Three semester hours credit.

 MA 230.
 COLLEGE ALGEBRA.